Parliament of Southern Ireland: Composition

-In practice, however, only forty senators were selected, as the labour movement, the Catholic Church and the county councils (controlled by Sinn Féin) refused to co-operate.
+In the event, only forty senators were selected, as the labour movement, the Catholic Church, and the Lord Mayors and county councils (controlled by Sinn Féin) refused to co-operate.
 Of those elected, many had participated in the Irish Convention of 1917–18.
 Of the incomplete membership, not all attended its few sessions.
-Some were subsequently members of the Free State Seanad (upper house), either appointed by W. T. Cosgrave, President of the Executive Council, or elected by the members of the Dáil (lower house).
+Some were subsequently members of the Free State Seanad at its 1922 inauguration, either appointed by W. T. Cosgrave, the President of the Executive Council, or elected by the TDs of the Free State Dáil.